WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting.md

 ### Spark2 History Server down after HDP Sandbox is started for first time

 When starting the HDP Sandbox for the first time, the Spark2 History Server may be in a stopped state.
-This is often due to the order in which Spark2 and the WANdisco Fusion client is installed.

-To resolve and bring the History Server online, follow the steps below:
+To bring the History Server online:

 1. In the Ambari UI, select to Refresh configs for the WANdisco Fusion service.